 *This post may contain affiliate links from Amazon or other publishers.
 As an Amazon Associate, I earn a commission from qualifying purchases (at no extra cost to you).

 CANADA, Kamloops, British Columbia

-Cassandra from Karpiak Caravan
+Recommended by: Cassandra from Karpiak Caravan

 Difficulty Level: Moderate

 This 4.8 kilometer hike is perhaps the most well known hike in Kamloops, British Columbia and it handsomely rewards you with the most spectacular views once you reach the summit.

 The trail will take roughly 1.5 hours and begins with an easy doable track through the trees but then opens up with spectacular vistas as you progress closer to the summit.
 The trail is quite moderate most of the way but it does become a steep, rocky single track the rest of the way as it seesaws up to the summit.

 The majority of the trail is exposed so be sure to bring water, especially in the summer and just take your time along the way if needed.
 The trail is dog friendly and is possible to do with kids but make sure to keep them close when you arrive at the Bluffs because there are cliffs all around with steep drop-offs.
 The vista’s from the summit are truly worth the effort of the hike as you can see the valley and the deep waters of Kamloops Lake.